ChrisUrrea/machine-learning-basics/README.md

 # machine-learning-A-Z

-Python work for machine learning A-Z course
+Python work for machine learning A-Z course.
+Step by step guide to building many popular ML models.

-Basic templates for many basic ML models by @Hadelin de Ponteves and @Kirill Eremenko
+Basic templates for many basic ML models are authored by @Hadelin de Ponteves and @Kirill Eremenko.